fantasticfears-stage/fantasticfears.github.io/_pages/about.md

 A CS student studying in Mid Sweden University, at Sundsvall, Sweden.
 I'm from Sanming, China.

+I become a human being in the first decade of my life.

 In free time, I contribute to Discourse and OSS coding.
 I love to build things, video games, sports and make new friends.
 And I enjoy cultural differences.